Adrien Agreste: In the main series

 Adrien is the male protagonist of the Miraculous series.
-He is depicted as a French teenage student living in Paris, who comes from a wealthy family.
+He is depicted as a French teenage student living in Paris, coming from a wealthy family.
 He is the son of Emilie and Gabriel Agreste.
 His father is a renowned fashion designer for whom Adrien works as a model, which grants him popularity.
 Meanwhile, his mother has disappeared.
 Adrien is taken care of by Gabriel's assistant, Nathalie Sancoeur, and he has a bodyguard as well.
-Adrien also has a maternal aunt named Amélie and a maternal cousin called Félix.
-Even though he has been homeschooled for most of his life, one day Adrien decides to start attending school because he wants to make friends.
+Adrien also has a maternal aunt named Amelie and a maternal cousin called Félix.
+Even though he has been homeschooled for most of his life, one day Adrien decides to start attending school because he wants to meet people, make friends, and be like everyone else.
 While heading toward its entrance, he notices an elderly man in need of assistance and offers to help him.
 Unknown to Adrien at the time, the man is Master Fu, the guardian of the magical objects named the Miraculouses, and this has been just a test to show who would deserve to become a superhero.
 Because of Adrien's kind gesture, Master Fu decides to give him a ring called the Cat Miraculous.
 After realizing he is in possession of the box that contains the ring, Adrien opens it and suddenly a black cat-like creature who presents himself as Plagg appears; he is a magical being known as a kwami.
 When wearing the ring, Adrien can transform into a superhero with the help of Plagg's powers.

 Adrien is eager to transform and immediately does so.
 His superhero outfit derives from Plagg's appearance, representing a black cat.
 Not long after he transforms for the first time, he meets his new superhero partner, Ladybug, with whom he rapidly falls in love.
 During their first meeting, Adrien introduces his superhero alias, Cat Noir.
-Unknown to him, Ladybug is Marinette, one of Adrien's classmates who has a big crush on him.
+Unknown to him, Ladybug is Marinette Dupain-Cheng, one of Adrien's classmates who has a big crush on him.
 At the same time, Adrien only has feelings for Ladybug, while Marinette as Ladybug does not appreciate Cat Noir's advances toward her.
 Cat Noir and Ladybug's purpose is to protect Paris from a man known as Hawk Moth, who can transform people into supervillains.
 Hawk Moth wishes to obtain Cat Noir's and Ladybug's Miraculouses, and he is actually Adrien's father without them being aware of this.
 When he is Cat Noir, Adrien becomes more uninhibited and flirtatious compared to his self-restrained and modest usual personality, and he makes a lot of cat-themed puns.
 This transformation grants him new abilities.
 Cat Noir's signature power is destruction, called "Cataclysm".
 His superhero weapon is an extendable staff.